NaderAY001/VM-Translator/README.md

 Step 3.
 Make a file to be your input.
 For example you can use the basic.vm file to test this program.
 The input file must have valid Jack code syntax.

 Step 4.
-Run the following command
+Run the following command:
 ```java translate inputFile.vm outputFile,asm```

 You must be in the same directory as your compiled files and input file or else this will not work.